Scholastic Rowing Association of America®

 - Food is not permitted in the weigh-in area.

-- Protests should be registered on the water in accordance with USRowing rules.
+- Objections should be registered on the water in accordance with USRowing rules.

-- In order to address protests, an informal “pre-hearing” will be held by a specially designated “ombudsman” official as soon as the crews have returned to the dock.
+- In order to address objections, an informal “pre-hearing” will be held by a specially designated “ombudsman” official as soon as the crews have returned to the dock.

 - If no mutually agreeable resolution can be arranged within a reasonable period of time or if it seems necessary to consult additional witnesses, the protesting team will then submit its formal protest to the SRAA® Race Jury.
 The Jury will be convened as soon as possible.